iriusrisk/startleft/wiki/development/tutorials/Create-a-new-StartLeft-Processor.md

 As you can see in the [architecture page](../Architecture.md) StartLeft Processors (SLPs) are the special kind of modules where the conversion into OTM logic is actually implemented.
 All of them are based in the same interfaces, defined in the `slp_base` module.
 So, if you want to create a new SLP, you simply have to:
-* Create the module with an implementation class for each `slp_base` interface.
+* Create your module extending `slp_base`.
-* Implement freely your solution inside the module.
+* Implement the parsing logic in your module.
-* Add your module to the StartLeft configuration associating it to an input format.
+* Configure StartLeft to use your module.

-Below you have a guided tutorial for creating a new SLP for a very basic invented input format that you can use as a base for building your own.
+Below you have a guided tutorial for easily performing this steps and creating a new SLP for a very basic invented input format that you can use as a base for building your own.

-## Defining a sample input format
+## Defining a sample input format (for demo purposes)

 ---
 > **Note**: The SLPs are classified in IaC, Diagram or External Threat Model (ETM).
 However, it is only